 The bios of past leaders highlight people with very extensive international experience.
 Do I have to have lived abroad for multiple years to be considered for a leader position?

-While the majority of our leaders have extensive experience abroad, we do occasionally hire leaders who have only lived abroad for a semester or have significant cross-cultural and/or travel experience— especially if those individuals have other strong qualifications such as thematic expertise or extensive experience facilitating youth programs.
+While the majority of our leaders have extensive experience abroad, we do occasionally hire leaders who have lived abroad for a short period of time or have significant cross-cultural and/or travel experience— especially if those individuals have other strong qualifications such as thematic expertise or extensive experience facilitating youth programs.

 In addition, we sometimes assign leaders to countries where they don’t have direct in-country experience.
 For example, we might assign a leader to our South Africa program if they have extensive experience elsewhere in sub-Saharan Africa and expertise in the program theme.

 Do I have to speak a foreign language to be considered for a leader position?

-Given that each program set-up varies slightly, there are several programs (e.g., South Korea and Vietnam) for which we don’t require our leaders to be fluent in the country’s language(s).
+Given that each program set-up varies slightly, there are several programs (e.g., South Korea and The Netherlands) for which we don’t require our leaders to be fluent in the country’s language(s).
 Typically in these countries, our in-country partners provide a native guide 24/7 who can assist leaders with translation.
 However, for the majority of our programs, leaders do need to have a strong working proficiency of the language.
-For some of our programs (e.g., Japan and France), it is critical that leaders are fluent in the language of the host country, and for these programs, we will often ask candidates to do a language check interview as part of the selection process.
+For some of our programs (e.g., Argentina and France), it is critical that leaders are fluent in the language of the host country, and for these programs, we will often ask candidates to do a language check interview as part of the selection process.

 I noticed that past leaders have led in countries that are not listed for upcoming summer.
 Do the countries change each year?